 The way buttons are presented to the caller in PySimpleGUI is not how most GUI frameworks handle button clicks.
 Most GUI frameworks, including tkinter, use callback functions, a function you define would be called when a button is clicked.
-This requires you to write code where data is shared.
+This requires you to write asynchronous code, a concept beginners often stumble on and one that presents a barrier.

 There is a more communications that have to happen between parts of your program when using callbacks.
-Callbacks can break your program's logic apart and scatter it.
+Callbacks break apart your program's logic apart and scatter it.
 One of the larger hurdles for beginners to GUI programming are these callback functions.

-PySimpleGUI was specifically designed in a way that callbacks would not be required.
+PySimpleGUI was specifically designed in a way so that callbacks would not be required.
 There is no coordination between one function and another required.
-You simply read your button click and take appropriate action at the same location as when you .
+You simply read your button click and take appropriate action at the same location in the code as when you read the button value.

 Whether or not this is a "proper" design for GUI programs can be debated.
-It's not a terrible tradeoff to run your own event loop and having a functioning GUI application versus one that maybe never gets written because callback functions were too much to grasp.
+It's not a terrible trade-off to run your own event loop and having a functioning GUI application versus one that maybe never gets written because callback functions were too much to grasp.